doug-moen/openscad2/rfc/Implementation.md

 The Coder or Code Generator takes the AST and generates executable code for the Evaluator.
-It figures out the run time data structures needed to represent local and global variables, and converts bound identifiers into indexes into the appropriate run time table.
+It figures out the run time data structures needed to represent local and global variables, and converts bound identifiers into indexes into the appropriate run time environment table.
 The output is an executable code tree.

 ## Evaluator